Cilentana Nera

-The Cilentana Nera is an indigenous breed of domestic goat from the province of Salerno, in Campania in southern Italy.
+The Cilentana Nera is an Italian breed of domestic goat indigenous to the province of Salerno, in Campania in southern Italy.
 It takes its name from the geographical region of the Cilento, much of which is today within the Parco Nazionale del Cilento, Vallo di Diano e Alburni, and is raised mainly in that area and in the Monti Alburni.
 The range extends to the Monti Picentini and to the area of Ricigliano in eastern Campania and Muro Lucano in Basilicata.
 It is one of three goat breeds in the Cilento, the others being the Cilentana Grigia and the Cilentana Fulva.
-The Cilentana Nera is found on higher ground and poorer pasture than the other two, and is raised mainly for meat.
+The Cilentana Nera is found on higher ground and on poorer pasture than the other two, and is raised mainly for meat.
 It has been influenced by the Garganica and Napoletana goat breeds.